-There are many variations of Sun Salutations or Surya Namaskar but here’s a guide to one of them – Surya Namaskar A – with instructions on how to synchronize your breath with your movements.
+There are many variations of Sun Salutations or Surya Namaskar.
+Here’s a guide to one of them – Surya Namaskar A – with instructions on how to synchronise your breath with your movements.

 Surya Namaskar A – step by step

 Begin by standing in Tadasana (Mountain pose), hands in Anjali Mudra (prayer position).
-Take a moment or two to ground your feet, still your eyes and connect with your breath.
+Take a moment or two to ground your feet, close your eyes or soften your gaze or and connect with your breath.

 1. Inhale and sweep the arms up above your head to Urdhva Hastasana.
 Reach through the fingertips and lengthen the sides of the waist.